 This category is for companies that sell goods and services to customers at prices determined by the calculated benefits and value provided to the customer through the use of the goods and services on offer—with the added consideration of the procurement function’s role in building value for the company as well as the customer.
 Medical manufacturers, software firms, and chemical companies often pursue this strategy for direct purchasing and pricing, but it can be applied to nearly any industry with the right toolset.

 In particular, value-driven direct procurement is “industry agnostic,” and much easier to achieve with the help of such tools.
-Companies looking to optimise their spend, minimise waste and delays, and build strategic supplier relationships can dedicate their time, talent, and resources not to direct or indirect procurement alone, but more effective spend management in general.
+Companies looking to optimize their spend, minimize waste and delays, and build strategic supplier relationships can dedicate their time, talent, and resources not to direct or indirect procurement alone, but more effective spend management in general.

 Defining Direct Procurement for Your Business

 Direct or indirect, your company’s procurement is vital to your growth and success.
-Analysing and optimising all your spend to focus on value for your business and your customers can be the start of incredible improvements in your organisation’s overall performance, bottom line, and supply chain management.
+Analyzing and optimizing all your spend to focus on value for your business and your customers can be the start of incredible improvements in your organization’s overall performance, bottom line, and supply chain management.

 Earn an Optimal Return on Investment from All Your Procurement with Help from PurchaseControl.Find Out How